junqilu/TravelPlanning/README.md

       text-classification.
 1. Clustering of all non-restaurant sites and overlap with restaurants
     * All restaurants don't participate in the clustering
+    * Although using the real distance (considering roads) rather than the straight distance will be more accurate for clustering, doing so is very complicated.
+Considering I'm not using a map API, this is temporally out of the scope of the project.
 1. Draw out the locations and the clusters on a folium map (like a combination of plt scatter plot for clustering and plotly plot for pop out labels)